wau-zz/poly-trading-bot/docs/DEPLOYMENT.md

 # Deployment Guide

-This guide covers different deployment options for your PolyMarket trading bot, from simple EC2 instances to advanced container orchestration.
+This guide covers different deployment options for your PolyMarket trading bot, from simple VPS instances to advanced container orchestration.

 ---